lporras/jruby-charts/README.md

 3. Run `jruby -S lock_jars` from the root of this repository to fetch and install the JFreeChart library.
 4. Run any of the scripts in the `examples` directory from the root of this repository!

-For example, these commands run from the repository root directory will do the setup and run all the examples, outputting the generated graphs to that same directory:
+For example, these commands run from the repository root directory will do the setup and run all the examples, outputting the generated graphs to the `output` folder:

 ```bash
 jruby -S lock_jars